litexlang/litex-official-documents/How_Litex_Works/Define.md

 ---

 Every statement consists of verbs and nouns.
 Verbs are used to judge truth or falsity.
+Nouns are used to represent objects.

 # Defining Nouns